Fairy Meadow, New South Wales: History

-Fairy Meadow, currently part of the suburb of Wollongong, was originally a village called Ferrah Meadow, when the area was occupied to 300 acres by Connor Bowlen on 13 February 1824.
+Fairy Meadow, currently part of the City of Wollongong, was originally a village called Ferrah Meadow, when the area was occupied to 300 acres by Connor Bowlen on 13 February 1824.
 Two village lots from the Balgownie Estate were later advertised in 1841 and the village from this sale presently became Fairy Meadow.

 Transportation

-The area is served by Fairy Meadow railway station on the South Coast line, which is part of the NSW TrainLink railway network.
-The station is accessed via steps which climb to the road bridge on Elliot's Road that runs from Puckey's Estate/Fairy Meadow Beach Surf Lifesaving Club to Princes Highway.
+The area is served by Fairy Meadow railway station on the South Coast Line, which is part of the NSW TrainLink railway network.
+The station is accessed via steps which climb to the road bridge on Elliot's Road that runs from Puckeys Estate/Fairy Meadow Beach Surf Lifesaving Club to Princes Highway.

 Fairy Meadow is also located along Wollongong's free shuttle bus to North Wollongong railway station, and Keiraville University of Wollongong campus.
 The free shuttle bus service that serves Fairy Meadow includes City of Wollongong bus routes 55A and 55C.

 Education

 The suburb hosts two primary schools – Good Samaritan Catholic Primary and Fairy Meadow Demonstration School – as well as two high schools: Keira Technology High School and Wollongong High School of the Performing Arts.
 Other nearby primary schools include Mount Ousley Public School and Towradgi Public School.

 Fairy Meadow is home to University of Wollongong's Innovation Campus – iC.
 The campus houses a large part of UOW's student population in the Campus East housing complex.
 The Innovation Campus is home to the university's faculty of science.

 Among the iC campus' many features is the aforementioned Science Centre and Planetarium.

 A TAFE site is also located adjacent to Keira high school.